phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 The following list is the modules included with the Phoronix Test Suite that are intended to extend the functionality of pts-core.
 Some of these options have commands that can be run directly in a similiar manner to the other Phoronix Test Suite user commands.
 Some modules are just meant to be loaded directly by adding the module name to the LoadModules tag in ~/.phoronix-test-suite/user-config.xml or via the PTS_MODULES environment variable.
 A list of available modules is also available by running*phoronix-test-suite list-modules.*

 ---

+### Backup Creation + Restore
+This is a module for creating backups of the Phoronix Test Suite / Phoromatic and allows for restoring of created backups.
+The backup will be in ZIP or TAR format.
+If only a path is specified, the file-name will be auto-generated with a current time-stamp. phoronix-test-suite backup.create phoronix-test-suite backup.restore

 ### Dummy Module
 This is a simple module intended for developers to just demonstrate some of the module functions.